mmz33/mmz33.github.io/_posts/2018-08-08-Capsule-Networks.md

 {% include image.html url="/images/2018-08-08-Capsule-Networks/capsnet_classification.png" description="Table 1: CapsNet classification results on the MNIST dataset.
 Source: [1]" width="100%" %}

 Moving to the interesting part which addresses the question how good are these capsules.
 Well, CapsNet achieved state-of-the-art performance on the MNIST dataset.
 As seen in Table 1, it scored a test error rate of 0.25$$ \% $$ using 3 routing iterations and with a reconstruction subnetwork.
 The baseline is a standard CNN with three convolutional layers of 256, 256, 128 channels and each has $$ 5 \times 5 $$ kernels and stride of 1.
-What is more interesting is that the number of parameters of this baseline is **35.4M**, whereas, the CapsNet has only **8.2M** parameters and 6.8M without the reconstruction subnetwork.
+What is more interesting is that the number of parameters of this baseline is **35.4M**, whereas, the CapsNet has only **8.2M** parameters and **6.8M** without the reconstruction subnetwork.

 ### Capsules Representation

 {% include image.html url="/images/2018-08-08-Capsule-Networks/mnist_performance.png" description="Figure 8: Capsules representation.
 Source: [1]" width="100%" %}

 To see how capsules are encoding the instantiation parameters of the objects they are detecting, a perturbation can be applied to the activity vector and then fed to the decoder to reconstruct the perturbed image.
 Figure 8 shows how each dimension of the activity vector encodes a feature about the object and changing it is affecting the reconstruction.
-I think this really shows how good capsules are good in encoding these features.
+This really shows how good capsules are good in encoding these features.

 ### Conclusion
-So the questions that we need to ask now can we really rely on capsules?
+So the questions that might be asked now can we really rely on these capsules?
 How are they affected by the type of task they are used for?
-Maybe using capsules instead of CNN can lead to better performance in different tasks such as feature extraction in ASR, images generations with GANs, etc. However, CapsNet is computationally expensive because of the dynamic routing algorithm and there are no experiments yet on the ImageNet dataset so...
-I think that there might be a probability that they will fail but who knows... let's see.
+Maybe using capsules instead of CNN can lead to better performance in different tasks such as feature extraction in ASR, images generations with GANs, etc. However, CapsNet is computationally expensive because of the dynamic routing algorithm and there are no experiments yet on the ImageNet dataset.
+There is always a probability of failure so let's try to do experiments and see.

 ### References